 - review the Do I Qualify for EITC? page

-My Letter Says I Need to Send Information to Verify My EITC Claim; What Should I Do?
+My Letter Says I Need to Send Information to Verify My Credit; What Should I Do?

-We’re auditing your tax return and need information from you to verify the EITC you claimed.
-We may be holding your refund of the following credits: EITC also called EIC, ACTC (Additional Child Tax Credit), the PTC (Premium Tax Credit) and the AOTC (American Opportunity Tax Credit).
-We will hold this refund pending the results of your audit.
+We’re auditing your tax return and need information from you to verify the EITC, ACTC or AOTC you claimed.
+We may be holding your refund for the following credits: EITC also called EIC, Additional Child Tax Credit (ACTC), Premium Tax Credit (PTC) and the American Opportunity Tax Credit (AOTC).
+We will hold this refund until your audit is complete.

 - Reading our Tax Topic which explains the next steps

-My Notice Says We Changed Your Tax Return that Affected Your EITC Claim; What Should I Do?
+My Notice Says We Changed Your Tax Return that Affected Your EITC, CTC/ACTC, or AOTC Claim; What Should I Do?

-We changed your tax return because we believe you had an error that affected your EITC.
+We changed your tax return because we believe you had an error that affected your EITC, CTC/ACTC, or AOTC.
 The error could be: